-Your VCU TDA 403(b) plan offers the option to directly convert eligible pretax contributions plus earnings to a designated Roth contribution.
-A Roth in-plan conversion is a taxable event where taxes must be paid on any pretax contributions that are used in the in-plan conversion.
-You may use pretax and/or Rollover source contributions for a Roth in-plan conversion.
+Your plan offers the option to directly convert eligible pretax contributions plus earnings to a designated Roth contribution.
 Before electing a Roth in-plan conversion, please read this information carefully and consult your personal tax advisor to ensure this strategy is consistent with your overall personal financial goals.